lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 @endjson
 ```

-- elementsState is an array of 2 position enums.
+- elementsState is an array of 2 state enums.

 #### mirrorCoverMotionState